How to Set Up an RTMP Encoder for Live Video Streaming [Updated for 2024]

 Setting up your video-capturing equipment is an important step in broadcasting.

 The first step is to connect your video sources.
-This is important as you need to have an input for your live video stream before you can set your RTMP encoder up.
+This is important as you need to have input for your live video stream before you can set your RTMP encoder up.
 The method you use varies depending on whether you’re using RTMP encoder hardware or a software encoder.

 If you’re using RTMP encoder hardware, the method is simple.
 Generally, hardware encoders have dedicated cable inputs for video cameras.
 These may include SDI inputs as well as HDMI.
 So, depending on your camera and the encoder you use, you’ll only need to get the right type of cable to connect both devices.